SimJunYou/CS2113T-TP-UG/UG.md

 **A**: Yes. ra.VI is compatible with Windows, macOS and Linux.

 **Q**: Can I use ra.VI throughout my time in NUS?\
 **A**: Yes!
-In fact, we strongly encourage using ra.VI for your time at NUS. ra.VI is robust enough to handle the trials of time.
+In fact, we strongly encourage using ra.VI for your time at NUS. ra.VI is robust enough to handle the trials of time, since it continually gets the latest information from NUSMods, has a simple yet timeless data management system, and can easily work across semesters.

 **Q**: How do I transfer my data to another computer?\
 **A**: Zip the folder where you have installed ra.VI on and transfer the zip file to the other computer.
 Unzip the folder on the new computer, and you are good to go!

 **Q**: Can I edit the files created by ra.VI?\
 **A**: It is not advised to edit the files created by ra.VI with any other software.
+However, any advanced user with knowledge of the JSON format can try their hand at manually editing the save files.
+(However, we **do not recommend this** and we will **not be liable for any damages done**.
+Consider yourself warned.)

 **Q**: Can I force close ra.VI?\
 **A**: It is not advised to force close ra.VI.
 If you decide to do so, the changes made during that current session may get corrupted.
 To close ra.VI, please enter `bye`.